 2. Better Retention of Vitamins and Minerals

-Conventional cooking methods like boiling, baking, or frying result in a loss of essential nutrients in the food.
+Conventional methods like boiling, baking, or frying result in a loss of essential nutrients in the food.
 One study has shown that all Vitamin C in certain vegetables was lost when the vegetables were boiled.